- Contact Us

 3) Please reach out to the specific faculty that you are interested in working with to determine whether your course and research experience is sufficient.

 English Language Proficiency

-If you are unable to take the English language proficiency test and upload the test results prior to the application deadline, please upload a document under Additional Document of your graduate application to explain.
+If you are unable to take the English language proficiency test and upload the test results prior to the application deadline, please upload a document under Optional or Additional Documents to explain.